Environmental issues in Brazil: Waste

 Brazil's population has a stable growth rate at 0.83% (2012), unlike China or India which are experiencing a rapid urban growth.
 With a steady growth rate, the challenge for waste management in Brazil is in regard to provision of adequate financing and government funding.
 While funding is inadequate, lawmakers and municipal authorities are taking steps to improve their individual cities' waste management systems.
 These individual efforts by city officials are made in response to the lack of an all-encompassing law that manages the entire country's waste materials.
 Even though there are collection services, they tend to focus in the south and southeast of Brazil.
 However, Brazil does regulate dangerous waste materials such as oil, tires and pesticides.

 In 2014, Brazil hosted the FIFA World Cup.
-As a result, a great amount of investment entered the country, yet waste management improvements still lack funds.
-In order to address the lack of federal involvement, the public and private sectors, as well as formal and informal markets, are developing potential solutions to these problems.
-International organizations as well are teaming up with local city officials such as in the case of the United Nations Environment Programme (UNEP).
-Since 2008, the UNEP has been working with Brazil to create a sustainable waste management system that promotes environmental preservation and conservation along with the protection of public health.
+As a result, a significant amount of investment entered the country, yet waste management improvements still lack funding.
+To address the lack of federal involvement, the public and private sectors, as well as formal and informal markets, are developing potential solutions to these problems.
+International organizations are also teaming up with local city officials, such as in the case of the United Nations Environment Programme (UNEP).
+Since 2008, the UNEP has been working with Brazil to create a sustainable waste management system that promotes environmental preservation and conservation, along with the protection of public health.
 This partnership is between the UNEP and city officials who form the Green and Healthy Environments Project in São Paulo.
 With community involvement, the project is able to promote policies that establish environmental change.
 According to a UNEP report, the project has already gathered research on sanitation in Brazil.

 With the various partnerships and collaborations, certain cities are making strides in efficiently managing their waste, but a more comprehensive and conclusive decision must be made for the entire country to create a more sustainable future.